-• Damage to private property and income:
+• damage to private property and income:

-$\succ$ Expropriating property (such as the dispossession of savings accumulated in private pension funds, but also including the forced nationalization of the savings cooperatives and their subsequent transfer to third parties)
+\succ expropriating property (such as the dispossession of savings accumulated in private pension funds, but also includes the forced nationalization of the savings cooperatives and their subsequent transfer to third parties);

-$\succ$ Expropriating private enterprises (e.g., 300-400 private companies by media estimates, such as the case of ESMA, discussed above)
+\succ expropriating private enterprises (e.g. 300-400 private companies by media estimates, such as the case of ESMA, discussed above);

-$\succ$ Introducing mandatory state concessions for private enterprise activities (e.g., retail and wholesale tobacco sales, discussed above)
+➤ introducing mandatory state concessions for private enterprise activities (e.g. retail and wholesale tobacco sales discussed above too);

-Expropriating state concessions and leasing rights (e.g., slot machines, allocating state land leasing rights to targeted members of the political family regardless of prior relationships with lessees or producers)
+\succ expropriating state concessions and leasing rights (e.g. slot machines, allocating state land leasing rights to targeted members of the political family regardless of prior relationships with lessees or producers);

-- Causing both public and private damage (e.g., manipulating the concessions for slot machines and casinos) - 2.
-Connectedness of the actions by a criminal organization: - Single-staged: a single-staged corrupt act can be understood as a simple corrupt transaction occurring between two parties that involves a single deal only.
-These acts fall within the scope of classical corruption with each representing a small amount, regardless of how many they are.
-The mafia state attempts to put these ad hoc individual actions under its control. - Multistaged: actions with multistaged connectedness involve many institutions in the legislative and executive branches; complex cooperation between legislative acts and executive bodies may also be possible.
-This is much more typical of the everyday functioning of the criminal state, since, by necessity, only these complex mechanisms are capable of realizing large-scale projects that rewrite market conditions, often fundamentally, implemented through the intertwining of government and business.
+• causing both public and private damage (e.g. manipulating the concessions for slot machines and casinos)

+2. Connectedness of the actions by a criminal organization:

+• single-staged: a single-staged corrupt act can be understood as a simple corrupt transaction occurring between two parties that only involves a single deal.
+These acts fall within the scope of classical corruption with each representing a small amount of value, regardless of how many they are.
+The mafia state attempts to put these ad-hoc individual actions under its control.

+• multi-staged: actions with multi-staged connectedness involve many institutions in the legislative and executive branches, and a complex cooperation between legislative acts and executive bodies may also be possible.
+This is much more typical of the everyday functioning of the criminal state, since by necessity, only these complex mechanisms are capable of realizing large-scale projects that rewrite market conditions, often fundamentally, implemented through the intertwining of government and business.